knrdhz/personalspace/src/pages/posts/2020/3/30/Understanding-SSH-part-one/Understanding-SSH-part-one.md

 operating systems, UNIX, was capable to execute shell commands on another computer across a computer network.

-In 1969 an application protocol call Telnet was developed to provide interactive communication via terminal over Internet and local area network.
-At the time internet access was virtually limited to academic institutions or government facilities, therefore security was a minor concern for the Telnet users.
+In 1969 an application protocol called Telnet was developed to provide interactive communication via terminal over Internet and local area network.
+At the time internet access was virtually limited to academic institutions or government facilities, therefore security was a minor concern for the Telnet users- there was practically no one who could breach the connection.

-A decade later, in 1982 Berkeley University released its suite of computer programs called 'r-commands'.
+Fast-forward to 1982.
+Berkeley University released its suite of computer programs called **r-commands**.
 Those allowed users to connect to another UNIX computer and were based on early implementation of TCP/IP protocol.
 For one decade, r-commands were de facto standard for the remote connection.